7 Areas of Life to Set Goals in to Balance Your Life

 That’s why it’s important to hone and improve your goal-setting skills.
 So, how do you set goals that are both realistic and helpful in maintaining motivation?

 The SMART model is one of the most popular goal-setting models.
 It’s the easiest way to set personal and group goals.
+The SMART model consists of five criteria that must be met by the set goal.

-a notebook for planning your schedule
+a notebook for goal setting

 Specific